Design

 DRAM 104b - Computer-Assisted Design Techniques for Lighting Design: Joshua Benghiat

-DRAM 122a/b - The History of Set Design: Michael Yeargan
+DRAM 122a/b - The History of Set Design and Stagecraft: Michael Yeargan

-DRAM 124a/b - Introduction to Lighting Design: Alan C. Edwards
+DRAM 124a/b - Introduction to Lighting Design: Brandon Stirling Baker

-DRAM 162a - Life Drawing Studio: Ru-Jun Wang
+DRAM 162a - Life Drawing Studio: Ru-Jun Wang, Oana Botez

-DRAM 172a/b - Digital Imaging for Designers: David Biedny
+DRAM 172a/b - Digital Compositing and Creation for Designers: Joey Moro

 DRAM 224a/b - Introduction to Projection Design: Wendall K. Harrington, Shawn Boyle

-DRAM 334a/b - Advanced Projection Design: Wendall K. Harrington, Shawn Boyle, and others
+DRAM 394b - Advanced Projection Design: Wendall K. Harrington, Shawn Boyle

 DRAM 414a/b - Projection Seminar: Facilitated by Shawn Boyle